Special Weather Statement issued for Grant, Pendleton by NWS - NewsBreak

-Effective: 2022-05-18 16:56:00 EDT Expires: 2022-05-18 17:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2022-05-18 20:14:00 EDT Expires: 2022-05-18 20:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Large hail and damaging winds and continuous cloud to ground lightning is occurring with this storm.
 Move indoors immediately.
 Lightning is one of nature`s leading killers.
 Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Target Area: Hardin; Larue; Nelson The National Weather Service in Louisville has issued a * Severe Thunderstorm Warning for South central Nelson County in central Kentucky Larue County in central Kentucky Southeastern Hardin County in central Kentucky * Until 530 PM EDT. * At 455 PM EDT, a severe thunderstorm was located near Elizabethtown, moving east at 40 mph.
+Target Area: Casey; Russell The National Weather Service in Louisville has issued a * Severe Thunderstorm Warning for Northern Russell County in south central Kentucky Southern Casey County in central Kentucky * Until 830 PM EDT/730 PM CDT/. * At 814 PM EDT/714 PM CDT/, a severe thunderstorm was located 7 miles west of Cains Store, moving east at 40 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will be near Hodgenville around 505 PM EDT.
+Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will remain over mainly rural areas of northeastern Russell and southeastern Casey Counties, including the following locations...
+Sycamore Flat, Mintonville, Windsor, Teddy, Webbs Cross Roads, Dunnville, Decatur, Evona, Ware and Honey Acre.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH

 Comments / 0